-2 small planes collide in mid-air near Soldotna airport
+House Majority: Alaska lawmaker killed in plane crash

-ANCHORAGE, Alaska (AP) — Two small airplanes collided in mid-air near Soldotna Friday morning, the Federal Aviation Administration said.
+Alaska State Troopers would not confirm Knopp’s death beyond saying the mid-air collision near the airport in Soldotna was a fatal crash.

-It was not immediately known how many people were on board the two planes or their conditions.
+Two planes collided near the Soldotna Airport Friday morning.
+Wreckage came down near the Sterling Highway, briefly closing the thoroughfare.

-Wreckage after the 8:30 a.m. collision came down near the Sterling Highway and briefly closed the thoroughfare.
+Officials have not released how many people were on board the two planes or the extent of injuries.

-“A single-engine de Havilland DHC-2 Beaver and a twin-engine Piper Aztec collided in mid-air approximately 2 miles northeast of Soldotna Airport,” an FAA statement said.
+“A single-engine de Havilland DHC-2 Beaver and a twin-engine Piper Aztec collided in mid-air approximately 2 miles northeast of Soldotna Airport,” an FAA statement said after the 8:30 a.m. crash.

 “What we know is two airplanes collided,” Clint Johnson, head of the National Transportation Safety Board’s Alaska division, said.
 “Don’t know a whole lot other than that.
 It’s very fluid at this point.”